timoalireza/Vett/docs/PRIVACY_POLICY.md

 Where processing is based on consent, you have the right to withdraw consent at any time.

 ### 9.8 Exercising Your Rights
-To exercise your rights, please contact us at [DPO_EMAIL] or [SUPPORT_EMAIL].
+To exercise your rights, please contact us at teymour@vett.xyz or support@vett.xyz.
 We will respond to your request within one month (may be extended by two months for complex requests).

 ## 10. Data Security